-Not currently.
+Not currently for donors.
 Duet is a web-based platform accessible at giveduet.org in any internet browser.
-We are developing an app platform for our refugee families to use to request and keep track of items more easily!
+We are developing a streamlined app for our refugee families to use to request, edit, and keep track of their item requests month-to-month.

-We rely on the opt-out service fee on donations, a percentage transactional fee from partner stores, and in-kind donations to keep our operations running to give refugees the help they need and deserve.
+We utilize the opt-out service fee on donations, operations gifts from generous donors, and in-kind donations to keep our operations running to give beneficiaries the help they need and deserve.

 Within reason, yes!
 We hand-pick what stores we work with, partly based on what they sell.
 None of our stores sell alcohol, weapons, or other dangerous items.
 Additionally, we scan all item requests to make sure nothing inappropriate is donatable.
 But, within these guidelines, they can request whatever they’d like up to a certain budget based on how many members they have in their family.
 The families know best what they need to rebuild their lives.